gannonh/ink-cli-starter/README.md

 - **Git:** Use Conventional Commits.
 Add `.DS_Store` and `orig-source/` to `.gitignore`.
 - **Dependencies:** Manage via `npm`.
 Use `chalk` v5 (ESM-only).

+## Continuous Integration

+This project uses GitHub Actions for continuous integration.
+The workflow runs automatically on push to the `main` branch and on pull requests.

+### CI Workflow

+The CI pipeline:

+- Runs on Ubuntu with Node.js versions 16.x, 18.x, and 20.x
+- Installs dependencies
+- Runs linting checks
+- Builds the project
+- Runs all tests (unit and E2E)
+- Uploads coverage reports to Codecov (for Node.js 20.x only)

+You can view the workflow configuration in `.github/workflows/ci.yml`.

 ## Testing

 This project uses Vitest for unit and E2E testing, enabling a smooth TDD workflow.